-I’m starting this post with a confession: I have an insatiable sweet tooth.
+Updated October 2019.
+It’s National Dessert Day.
+I’ll start this post with a confession: I have an insatiable sweet tooth.
 It’s a blessing and a curse, and also probably why I bake almost every weekend.
 I also find baking oddly relaxing (is that weird?).
-But sometimes I just want to treat myself to something nice, that I probably can’t bake myself at home.
+But sometimes I just want to treat myself to something nice, that I probably can’t bake myself at home, or that I don’t have the patience to bake myself.
+Thank goodness there is no shortage of places to enjoy a good dessert in Chattanooga.

 Here are some of the best spots to get your favorite sweet treat or dessert in Chattanooga!